Infineon/ethernet-phy-driver/README.md

 - The library contains the necessary ethernet PHY interface APIs for the ethernet-connection-manager library, enabling ethernet-based applications to operate on supported ethernet PHY chips.
 - Supports the Ethernet PHY driver for the PHY chip DP83867IR.
 - Supports the Ethernet PHY driver for the PHY chip DP83825I.
+- Supports the Ethernet PHY driver for the PHY chip LAN8710AI.

 ## Supported platforms